MitraLab-Organization/Sensitivity-and-Specificity-Calculation/README.md

     - Lines 46-123: Detect cells marked by enhancer1 in case of double enhancer or single enhancer (Uncomment only one code block corresponding to the Enhancer-Marker combination)
     - Lines 125-167: Detect cells marked by enhancer2 in case of double enhancer (Uncomment only one code block corresponding to the Enhancer-Marker combination)
     - Lines 170-242: Detect cells marked by marker (Uncomment only one code block corresponding to the Enhancer-Marker combination)
-    - Lines 244-298: Detect cells marked by DAPI (Uncomment only one code block corresponding to the Enhancer-Marker combination)\
+    - Lines 244-298: Detect cells marked by DAPI (Uncomment only one code block corresponding to the Enhancer-Marker combination)
+    - Certain special heuristic parameters are mentioned in the comment for some image, umcomment accordingly

 ### [calc_spec_sens_Samik.m](https://github.com/MitraLab-Organization/Sensitivity-and-Specificity-Calculation/blob/main/calc_spec_sens_Samik.m)
     - Prerequisite: Run ug3_enhcSpecTest_Samik_New.m to get Detection CSVs
     - Calculation Specificity and Sensitivity according to detected cells
     - Lines 6-20: perfov: Enhancer-Marker combination (only one should be uncommented)
-    - Line 35: Uncomment for single enhancer (Comment Line 36)
+    - Line 35: Uncomment for single/double enhancer (Comment Line 36)
     - Line 36: Uncomment for double enhancer
     - Output: Array sens[] for all samples for sensitivity, Array spec[] for all samples for specificity